The History of Mrs. Stewart’s® Bluing

 We know of no other product, laundry or otherwise, that has as wide a variety of other uses.
 Look at some of the other reasons consumers purchase MSB!

-And, while Luther Ford and Co. has done some small time advertising in magazines here and there, we’ve never launched television or infomercial campaigns.
+And, while the company has done some small time advertising in magazines and newspapers here and there, we’ve never launched television or infomercial campaigns.
 Word of Mouth has always been our preferred method of advertising.
 It’s fail-proof.